CSE237-SP24/project-fortunakleineliseethan/README.md

 - A user should be able to trade stocks
 - User can perform administrative tasks on their account
 - A bank should store databases of users and PersonalCapital objects

+## Iteration 3

+We implemented the following features:

+- A user has the ability to view their assets and liabilities
+- A user can have a mortgage and retirement fund
+- A user can transfer funds between themselves and other users
+- A user can have their data stored within a bank